MengyuWu/ADB-HW2/mlh2197-proj2/README.txt

 class.
-In the contentSummary method, called at the end of the main bingSearch method, any unique URLs (that haven't yet been returned in any of the query probes for the current subcategory) are added to the parent category's TreeSet /sample, while any unique words (that haven't yet been seen in any of the query probes for the current subcategory) are added to the parent category's TreeMap/summary.
+In the contentSummary method, called at the end of the main bingSearch method, any unique URLs (that haven't yet been returned in any of the query probes for the current subcategory) are added to the parent category's TreeSet /sample.

-The summary is created for each category node C that is visited while classifying database D. For each query q associated with the category C, the BingSearch class queries Bing for the top 4 webpages for this query, where each query is a page in database D. The contentSummary method will only go through the top 4 (or the unique sites within the top 4) results returned from Bing for any given probe.

-Using Classification/getWordsLynx.java, the contentSummary method extracts the set of words in the result docs, and takes a count of each word in the word set, where the count of a word is its document frequency.
 The samples set for any category will only accept new unique URLs, hence duplicate URLs for a category will be ignored.
+Additionally, for each query q associated with the category C, the BingSearch class only queries Bing for the top 4 webpages for this query, where each query is a page in database D.

+At the very end of the WebDatabaseClassification main method, the the content summary is generated for each non-leaf category that the database falls under.
+Using Classification/getWordsLynx.java, the contentSummary method extracts the set of words in the result docs (whose urls are obtained from the sample), and takes a count of each word in the word set, where the count of a word is its document frequency.

 Classification/getWordsLynx.java is almost identical to the one included in the assignment instructions, and the functionality is identical to what was